Acsigen/sysadmin-playground/Containers/Docker.md

 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

-For demonstration purposes, we will test the following images:

-* nginx
-* ubuntu
-* redis
-* flask-app
-* mysql

 ## Getting Started

 Run all as ROOT or with sudo rights.